 However, there may be instances when your neighbour causes you a problem.
 If you do not feel confident about approaching the neighbour yourself, do not hesitate to contact the Police outwith office hours or the Association during office hours.

-Dumping Rubbish and Old Furniture.
-If you need to get rid of bulky rubbish, garden rubbish or old furniture you can arrange to have it taken away free by phoning the following numbers: -
+Disposing of items.
+If you need to get rid of bulky items, garden rubbish or old furniture you can arrange to have it taken away free by phoning the following numbers: -

 - Cleansing Department (bulk uplifts, cleansing, recycling and wast management)